AI & Technology

 Government data requestsLegal subpoenas to third-party servers

-GDPR fines in the EU for improper voice data handling have exceeded €1.2 billion since 2022.
+Additionally, GDPR fines in the EU for improper voice data handling have exceeded €1.2 billion since 2022.
 HIPAA violations involving voice data can run up to $1.9 million per incident.
-These aren't hypothetical risks.
+Not hypothetical.
+Nonetheless, Real numbers, real companies.

-The best private voice to text app sidesteps all of this entirely.
-No upload means no breach.
+The best private voice to text app sidesteps all of this completely.
+Nevertheless, No upload means no breach.
 No server means no subpoena target.
-No cloud dependency means it works in a Faraday cage or completely air-gapped environment.
+No cloud dependency means it works in a Faraday cage or a fully air-gapped setup.

-If you work in a regulated industry — or just regularly deal with sensitive info — air-gapped dictation tools with zero network requests aren't just a nice-to-have.
-More and more, they're a compliance requirement.
+If you work in a regulated industry — or you just routinely deal with sensitive info — air-gapped dictation tools with zero network requests aren't a nice-to-have anymore.
+Additionally, More and more, they're a hard compliance requirement.

 Best Offline Dictation Software for Mac in 2026